 Once you’ve decided on where and what you’ll grow, you’ll need to figure out when you start your garden.
 This will depend largely on what you’re planting, but the seed packs usually tell you the optimal time for planting.
 While you can start your seeds directly in your containers or your garden bed, it’s easy to lose track of what you planted where.
 It also makes your seeds more prone to outside enemies, like birds and squirrels.

 A better option is to start your seeds inside.
 Save several egg cartons and clear out the space in front of a window.
 Fill each egg cup with soil and plant a seed or two.
-Your best option is to use a whole row or whole carton per each kind of plant you want to plant.
+Your best option is to use a whole row or whole carton for each kind of plant you want to plant.
 Don’t worry — you probably won’t end up with twelve tomato plants.
 Set your egg carton planters in the window and have your little bug spray them almost daily to keep them moist.
-Once your seeds sprout 2 to 3 inches above the soil, you can plant them in your larger containers or in your garden plot.
+Once your seeds sprout 2 to 3 inches above the soil, you can plant them in your larger containers or your garden plot.
 Just make sure to label everything as you plant and move them.

 Tips For Staying Engaged